We look beyond the stereotypes of cheese, chocolate, and mountains to give you a true insight into what life in Switzerland is really like.

 Switzerland has a continental climate, which means that it experiences the full expression of each of the four seasons.
 Winters are often long and cold, while summers can be quite mild.
 However, due to the country’s geographic variations, the weather can also vary across the country.
 There are three main climate zones: the mountainous Alps, the flat Central Plateau (home to Zurich, Bern, and Geneva), and Mediterranean Ticino in the south.

-Although the average population density of Switzerland is 215 people per square kilometer, it is spread quite unevenly across the country.
+Although the average population density of Switzerland is 219 people per square kilometer, it is spread quite unevenly across the country.
 Because much of the terrain consists of mountains and lakes, the main urban areas fall within the Central Plateau.
 As such, this is where most people live.
-That said, no city in Switzerland has more than one million residents, which means that they still feel like small towns.

 Great places to visit in Switzerland

-- Wengen – located in Bernese Oberland, this twee Alpine resort village features mountainside timber chalets and belle époque hotels
+- Wengen – located in Bernese Oberland, this Alpine resort village features mountainside timber chalets and belle époque hotels.

 - Lake Oeschinen – a go-to destination for sports and outdoor activities of all kinds – and it has great biodiversity, too!